plusserver/docs/content/en/databases/mariadb/tutorials/ordering.md

 ![Select the region](/images/content/04-msl/en/databases/ordering/6-selection_region.png)

-### Select of the invoice profile
+### Select the invoice profile

-Are you a new Plusserver customer and do not yet receive an invoice?
+Are you a new plusserver customer and do not yet receive an invoice?
 Then select *New invoice profile*.
 If you are already a customer, you can choose from existing invoice profiles and will receive the new DBaaS on an existing invoice, which you select in the next step.

 ![Select invoice profile](/images/content/04-msl/en/databases/ordering/7-selection-invoice-profile.png)